Greater transparency and a grand strategy needed to defeat DAESH

 - “It is clear that recent interventions have required much more than mere military campaigns.
 There have been criticisms of levels of engagement in the political sphere in Afghanistan, Iraq, Libya and Syria too.
 It is also clear that there is no single formula for success but that understanding the local political and cultural context, as well as the nature of the situation on the ground, is absolutely essential.
 We welcome the emergence of a new doctrine that extends thinking about intervention to include other actors such as aid agencies, NGOs and the private sector.
 The 'whole-of-Government' approach, epitomised by the National Security Council, is clearly an improvement on the management of previous interventions.
 However, despite that innovation, a number of concerns have been raised about interventions that have taken place since the National Security Council was created.
 This indicates that there are still flaws and weaknesses in the system.
 Some of these were identified in our predecessor Committee's Report (HC 682) on Decision-making in Defence Policy, published in March 2015.”

-Dr Julian Lewis, Chair of the Defence Committee, stated:
+Dr Julian Lewis, Chairman of the Defence Committee, stated:

 “Whilst substantial progress in eliminating DAESH is clearly being achieved in Iraq, the situation in Syria is far more complex.
 Assuming DAESH is squeezed out of both countries, we have to focus too on what happens next – both in other countries to which DAESH may migrate, and in Syria especially where there is no shortage of other Islamist groups, just as dangerous, which are planning to take control.”